-APPENDIX B BUDGET TEMPLATE FOR FULL APPLICATION
+APPENDIX A BUDGET TEMPLATE FOR APPLICATION

-For Full Applications we suggest utilizing the below budget narrative template which includes a staffing plan.
+OIE suggests utilizing the below budget narrative template which includes a staffing plan.

-The Budget Narrative should provide a summary of all proposed grant expenses and a description of the proposed roles and cost throughout the performance period of the proposed grant.
+The budget narrative should provide a summary of all proposed grant expenses and a description of the proposed roles and cost throughout the performance period of the proposed grant.
 The narrative totals should match the total project costs listed in SF-424 (Question 18, Line g) and SF-424A.
 If minor inconsistencies are found between the budget amounts specified on the SF-424, SF-424A, and the budget narrative, the Department will consider the SF-424A the official funding amount requested.
 The budget narrative should include a description of leveraged resources (as applicable) to support the proposed grant activities.
-Applicants must include a breakdown of Federal and non-Federal funds (matching funds) grouped by categories and further subdivided into line items relevant to the category.
+Applicants must include a breakdown of federal and non-federal funds (matching funds) grouped by categories and further subdivided into line items relevant to the category.